current language

 What is the Medical Devices Regulation 2017/745 (MDR)?

 Manufacturers must test their products for conformity with the MDR.
-A conformity assessment procedure according to MDR always equates to a re-certification and is mandatory for placing medical devices on the European market, beginning from the date of application of the MDR.
+A conformity assessment procedure according to MDR always equates to a re-certification.
+A Certification with participation of a recognized Notified Body is mandatory for placing medical devices on the European market exepct for Class I products.

 When will the MDR be mandatory?